IndrajeetPatil/Advanced-R-exercises/_book/Functions.md

 > How many base functions have no arguments?
 What’s special about those functions?

 At the time of writing, 253 base functions have no arguments.
-All of these are primitive functions
+Most of these are primitive functions

 ```r